syedhassaanahmed/neo-to-cosmos/README.md

 ## Disclaimer
 - The app is **NOT intended to run on a live production database**.
 - Due to the possibility of bulk import using Stored Procedures, `DocumentDB` APIs were preferred over `Gremlin`.
 The Document structures for `Vertices` and `Edges` were extracted from [Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) after running [this .NET sample](https://github.com/Azure-Samples/azure-cosmos-db-graph-dotnet-getting-started) which populates Graph data.
-However since Cosmos DB Graph support is currently in Preview, this internal **structure might change any time, potentially breaking our code**.
-- This project is **NOT supported by Microsoft** in any way.
+- This project is **NOT officially supported by Microsoft** in any way.
 It is an independent effort, although we would love if you submit PRs to improve it.

 ## Get Started
 The first thing you'll need is a Neo4j database.
 Docker is the quickest way to get started!

 If you're on Windows, make sure you've configured Hyper-V, and installed [Docker for Windows](https://docs.docker.com/docker-for-windows/).
 Also make sure to use Linux containers.

-Once you have that running, spin up a copy of Neo4j:
+Once you have Docker up and running, spin up a copy of Neo4j:

 ```
 docker run --name neo2cosmos-neo4j -p 7474:7474 -p 7687:7687 -v $HOME/neo4j/data:/data -d neo4j